Raikjars/Design-Chicks-Challenge/README.md

 # Design ChicksGold Challenges

 This application is intended to be a mock design and will not be connected to any API.
 Only SCC/SCSS was used for the implementation of all styles, including buttons, inputs and responsive.
-The image and icon assets were obtained from the chicksgold main page
+The image and icon assets were obtained from the chicksgold main page.

 ## Development server
 Important note: To install via npm/Yarn, you need at least Node.js 14 or higher.